-Malapascua is a Philippine island located in Visayan Sea, approx 6,8 km (4,2 ml) across a shallow strait from Cebu Island's northernmost tip.
-Malapascua is quite small, only around 2,5 x 1 km (1,55 x 0,6 ml), and has 8 hamlets.
+Malapascua is an island located in The Philippines (Visayan Sea), located approx 7 km (4 ml) across a shallow strait from Cebu Island's northernmost tip.
+The island is quite small, only around 2,5 x 1 km (1,55 x 0,6 ml), and has 8 hamlets.

 Malapascua Island cruise terminal

 Cruise ships to Malapascua Island dock (anchor) at Logon - port town on the southwestern coast.